Brad Bird: Style and themes

 Bird says he was influenced by dozens of filmmakers, singling out early moviemakers Buster Keaton, Charlie Chaplin, and Harold Lloyd, to mid-twentieth century auteurs like David Lean, Alfred Hitchcock, Walt Disney, and Akira Kurosawa.
 More contemporary directors like Steven Spielberg, Francis Ford Coppola, George Lucas, Hayao Miyazaki, and the Coen brothers have inspired Bird as well.
 His passion for the medium was evident even in his college years; friend John Lasseter remembered, "Brad would hang out all night talking about Scorsese and Coppola and how he could do what they did in animation."
-Bird's career trajectory has been considered somewhat unusual: he did not direct his first film until he was in his forties.
 Bird himself has observed that his career was "very long, very delayed and full of disappointment," mainly because he aspired to "lofty" self-set expectations.

 He has been characterized as controlling with an exquisite attention to detail.
-His "demanding, often punishing" direction which has prompted some to consider him difficult to work with.
+His "demanding, often punishing" direction has prompted some to consider him difficult to work with.
 Bird is outspoken about the potential of the art of animation, and has asked the public not refer to his films as cartoons.
-In the audio commentary for the home release of The Incredibles, Bird joked he would fight the next person to refer to animated movies as a "genre", as opposed to art form.
+In the audio commentary for the home release of The Incredibles, Bird joked he would fight the next person to refer to animated movies as a "genre", as opposed to an art form.

 He has also taken exception to the classification of modern animated fare as solely for children or families; suggesting it discriminatory and belittling.
 He has expressed a love for hand-drawn animation and lamented its current absence from the industry.